fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### 9) If illegals are doing the work Americans won’t do, do you favor eliminating the minimum wage and safety regulations in those fields?
 Because that’s what illegal immigration does, in effect.

+### `10) Why would you be on the same side of this issue as George Soros, a bitter socialist with designs on reshaping the politics of dozens of countries via shadowy front groups?`

+On any divisive issue, there will be villains who land "on the same side" of that issue as you.
+I wouldn't be so childish as to ask a restrictionist why they are on the same side of this issue as Kim Jung Un.